Wasim27/wasocial-v2/README.md

 Further tasks can be done here:
 * Create posts (again)
 * View likes and dislikes (again)
-* Change profile image
+* Change profile image: click the upload button next to the profile image
 * Edit posts: click the edit button next to the post
 * Delete posts: click the trash button next to the post

-Upload a profile photo heres one I am using https://www.vhv.rs/dpng/d/491-4918790_lion-logo-royalty-free-copyright-free-lion-logo.png and the changes will be made.
+Upload a profile photo here is one I am using https://www.vhv.rs/dpng/d/491-4918790_lion-logo-royalty-free-copyright-free-lion-logo.png and the changes will be made.
 <br>
 <br>